Certificate 3 Guarantee

-Foundation skills and lower level vocational qualifications may also be delivered based on the learning needs of the student or identified job outcomes.
+Foundation skills and lower level vocational qualifications may also be delivered based on the learning needs of the student.
 For more information, including other student cohorts who can access training, refer to the Certificate 3 Guarantee Program Policy below.

 How does the program work?

 The list of registered training organisations (RTOs) approved to deliver each subsidised qualification is published on the

 Individuals are free to choose their preferred RTO from this list.
 The subsidy is paid directly to the RTO as training is delivered and reported to the department.

 RTOs must be pre-approved by the department as a pre-qualified supplier (PQS) to deliver training and assessment services under the Certificate 3 Guarantee.
 Read more about

 The investment priority or importance of the training influences the size of the government subsidy.
 Training in vocational areas that align with important economic and industry skills needs will receive a higher government subsidy.
 A higher subsidy will also be paid to support participation by disadvantaged learners (concessional students), and those undertaking training in identified country and remote locations.

 The full list of subsidy levels for qualifications is available on the Priority Skills List.

 Does the individual need to contribute to the cost of training?